qaware/qaware-blog-source/content/posts/binary-data-format-comparison.md

 Parquet is a very efficient data format, but comes with a lot of dependencies and thus extra complexity.
 It is also less common and available tools are sparse.
 Avro and Protobuf are very similar, but Avro has more features in terms of writing multiple rows and overall showed better performance when working with larger data sets.
 SQLite, given it is a full SQL database, compares pretty well against the other optimized binary data formats.
 If you consider reading only parts of the data, consider using such a database to get more flexibility.
+Kryo is very efficient and especially useful if data is only accessed by a single Java application.
+The main downside is the absence of a language-independent data schema.
+MicroStream is similar to Kryo, but significantly slower.
+On the other hand, it can even (de-)serialize immutable classes.

+There is no perfect data format.
+It always depends on your use-case, but the comparison should help to point you to the right direction for your individual use-case.

-Note that all the metrics depend a lot on the actual data, so if you want to find the best data format for your use case, clone the GitHub project and run the benchmark with your own data format.
+Note that all the metrics depend a lot on the actual data, so if you want to find the best data format for your use case, clone the GitHub project and run the benchmark with your own data model.